---

 If you see slow queries or timeouts for a specific customer:

-• Increase the instance size for the service account’s Duckling.
+- Increase the size for the service account’s Duckling.

-• Add read-scaling Ducklings OR increase the instance size used for the read token used by that customer.
+- Add read scaling Ducklings OR increase the Duckling size used for the read token used by that customer.

 You rarely need to change the number of service accounts in this case; focus on scaling and optimizing the existing one.